Candidates of the 1953 Australian Senate election: Queensland

 Five seats were up for election.
 The Labor Party was defending two seats.
 The Liberal-Country Coalition was defending three seats.
 Senators Archie Benn (Labor), Walter Cooper (Country), Ben Courtice (Labor), Neil O'Sullivan (Liberal) and Annabelle Rankin (Liberal) were not up for re-election.

 South Australia

 Five seats were up for election.
 The Labor Party was defending three seats.
 The Liberal Party was defending two seats.
 Senators Clive Hannaford (Liberal), Ted Mattner (Liberal), George McLeay (Liberal), Theo Nicholls (Labor) and Sid O'Flaherty (Labor) were not up for re-election.

 Tasmania

 Six seats were up for election.
 One of these was a short-term vacancy caused by Liberal Senator Jack Chamberlain's death; this had been filled in the interim by Liberal John Marriott.
-The Labor Party was defending four seats (although sitting senator Bill Morrow contested the election for the "Tasmanian Labor Party").
+The Labor Party was defending four seats (although sitting senator Bill Morrow contested the election for the "Tasmanian Labour Group").
 The Liberal Party was defending two seats.
 Senators Allan Guy (Liberal), Denham Henty (Liberal), Nick McKenna (Labor) and Reg Wright (Liberal) were not up for re-election.